-- Ports Ensure that all ports for each system in the cluster are not being blocked by any firewall configuration. - Logging First, consult the logs on each system in the cluster to help further identify the nature of the issue encountered. - Common issues Then, check the common issues for specific errors or problems.
+- Ports Ensure that all ports for each system in the cluster are not being blocked by any firewall configuration. - Logs related to clustering First, consult the logs on each system in the cluster to help further identify the nature of the issue encountered. - Common issues Then, check the common issues for specific errors or problems.